LydiaWang0421/CIM542/hw/Final/BrushTeethTimer.md

-# Crazy Toy
+# Brush Teeth Timer

-  This project is to create a Crazy Toy with LEDs.
+  This project is to create a Brush Teeth Timer with LEDs.

 ## Why This Project